chiragakunosensei/Lab_1/README.md

 1. A list of the Philadelphia School District schools that both enroll more than 1,200 students and are within 0.1 mile of the bike network (*hint…there are 9 schools that meet these two criteria*).
-2. The total enrollment of those 9 schools,
+2. The total enrollment of those 9 schools
-3. A list of the neighborhoods that contain those 9 schools (*hint…there are 4 neighborhoods*).
+3. A list of the neighborhoods that contain those 9 schools
 4. A map showing the 9 schools and the 8 neighborhoods that meet the criteria, overlain on a map of all the neighborhoods and schools.

+*** Note that depending on the bike network file you use you may get 5 schools in 4 to 5 neighborhoods - email your instructor if you have questions

 ## Getting Started